-Saluribity Venture, a Venture incorporated under the Companies Act, 2013 having its registered office at 386, Veer Savarkar Marg, Prabhadevi, Xylum (hereinafter called “Venture”) which expression shall include its successors and permitted assigns (the “Second Party”) of the Second Part; and
+Salubrity Venture, a Venture incorporated under the Companies Act, 2013 having its registered office at 386, Veer Savarkar Marg, Prabhadevi, Xylum (hereinafter called “Venture”) which expression shall include its successors and permitted assigns (the “Second Party”) of the Second Part.

 The Company and the Venture shall be individually referred to a “Party” and collectively as “Parties”.